For us, travel + photography go hand in hand so packing our camera gear is essential when traveling.

-A crucial part of this planning stage is to ensure that all necessary, and possibly needed, equipment is packed in your camera bag ready to go.
+Don’t forget the planning stage before you head out to ensure that all necessary, and possibly needed, equipment is packed in your camera bag ready to go.

 Download and use our camera gear checklist to make sure you pack all the equipment you’ll need before embarking on any adventure.